mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 Scenario:

-- Similar of 1B but using NLB LB type
+- Similar to 1B but using NLB LB type

-Resuts: Failed (unable to connect to the backend app)
+Results: Failed (unable to connect to the backend app)

 Steps: